smarticoai/public-api/docs/api/interfaces/LeaderBoardUserT.md

 > **points**: `number`

-The points of the participant in the leaderboard
+Participant's points for this period.

 ***